Plinth Filling / Floor Base Calculator (Soil/Sand Fill, PCC Bed & DPM)

 Wastage % applied to cement bags, sand, and aggregate together

-This reuses the exact same PCC formula as this site's dedicated PCC Calculator — a thin, lean-mix concrete bed that gives a firm, level surface for the DPM and floor slab above, not a structural element in its own right.
+This uses the same footprint area as Step 1 (so it stays correct whether you're using a single footprint or several differently-sized sections) and the same PCC formula as this site's dedicated PCC Calculator — a thin, lean-mix concrete bed that gives a firm, level surface for the DPM and floor slab above, not a structural element in its own right.

 Step 4 — DPM (Damp-Proof Membrane)